bretth/woven/docs/main.rst

     workon [projectname]

 This will use virtualenvwrapper to activate your current virtualenv and drop you into the project sitesettings manage.py directory.
+A convenience manage.py and settings.py is provided to run manage.py from there on the first site.

 Of course installing packages from a requirements file can be problematic if pypi is down.
 To get around this first set your DJANGO_REQUIREMENT setting to file:///path/to/Django-x.x.x.tar.gz to rsync against a local copy.
 Next make use of  ``manage.py bundle`` command.
-This to bundle all the requirements into a dist directory in project.
-Woven will look in the dist directory first and install from a bundle with the same name as the requirements file.
+This will use pip to bundle all the requirements into a dist directory in project.
+When deploying woven will look in the dist directory first and install from a bundle with the same name as the requirements file.

-Have a read of the woven django management :ref:commands to get a better feel of woven.
+Have a read of the woven django management :doc:commands to get a better feel of the woven commands.

 Development
 ===========

-At the current version, Woven is under heavy development and may change radically until it gets closer to 1.0, though the core highlevel functions setupnode, deploy, patch, and activate will not change.
+At the current version, Woven is under heavy development and may be incompatible between versions until the api matures enough for a beta release.
+The core highlevel functions setupnode, deploy, patch, and activate will not change.

 The woven project is hosted on github at http://github.com/bretth/woven.
 Feature requests and bug reports are welcome.